 Student 3 Duties

 Create questions that you might use during the lecture.
 E-mail them to me at least 24 hours before the visit.
 Ideally, the other students in the class will have lots of questions and you won’t need them all.
 But if the other students are asleep, the Welcome Committee must engage with the visitor.
 The worst outcome is to have me ask the questions.

 Remind me via email one hour before class to bring water for the speaker.

-Ask one question within the first two minutes of the talk.
+Ask one question within the first 15 minutes of the talk.
 (And, yes, I will be timing this.)
 The exact question almost (!) does not matter.
 A technical question — “Sorry for interrupting, but, I was just wondering: What programming tools did you use in this project?” — is often good.

 Student 4 Duties

 Post picture taken with other students on Piazza.

-Ask one question within the first five minutes of the talk.
+Ask one question within the first 15 minutes of the talk.
 We just want to break the ice, make the talk more interactive, encourage other students to chime in.